Best Apps for Making Friends as an Adult

 25 July 2025 · 7 min read

 The result is that many adults find their social circle shrinking over time, even when they'd prefer it to grow.
-Apps can help — but not all of them are genuinely suited to the task.
+Apps can help, but not all of them are suited to the task.

-There's also a psychological element: as adults, many people are less willing to appear vulnerable or "try" to make friends, because it can feel awkward to admit you're looking for new ones.
+There's also a psychological element.
+As adults, many people are less willing to appear vulnerable or "try" to make friends, because admitting you're looking for new ones can feel awkward.
+That reluctance is understandable.
+It's also worth pushing past.

 FirstMove

-FirstMove is particularly useful for adults who regularly attend live events — festivals, concerts, conferences, nightlife venues.
-If you're in these environments and want to meet people who share your tastes, FirstMove's VibeZone feature shows you who's present at the same event and open to connecting.
+FirstMove works well for adults who regularly attend live events, festivals, concerts, conferences, nightlife venues.
+If you're in these environments and want to meet people who share your tastes, the VibeZone feature shows you who's present at the same event and open to connecting.

-The Mutual Handshake system means both people opt in before any contact is made — which removes the awkward dynamic of one-sided approaches.
-The Ephemeral Profile feature means your profile disappears after the event, reducing the commitment and pressure associated with permanent social profiles.
+The Mutual Handshake system means both people opt in before any contact is made, which removes the awkward dynamic of one-sided approaches.
+And the Ephemeral Profile feature means your profile disappears after the event, so there's no long-term social media commitment attached to every conversation you have at a gig.

 Bumble BFF

 Bumble BFF is probably the most widely used friendship app.
-It works similarly to the dating version of Bumble — you swipe through profiles and match when both people are interested.
+It works similarly to the dating version, you match when both people express interest.
 The interface is familiar and the user base is substantial, particularly among women and people in their 20s and 30s.

-The main limitation is that it's not activity-based — you're matching on profiles, which can feel a bit abstract.
-Meeting someone through a shared experience (like an event) tends to produce stronger initial connections than meeting via app and then trying to find something to do together.
+The limitation is that it's not activity-based.
+You're matching on profiles, which can feel abstract.
+Meeting someone through a shared experience tends to produce stronger initial connections than matching via app and then trying to find something to do together.

 Meetup

 Meetup is built around shared activities and recurring groups.
-You find a group that matches your interests — hiking, book clubs, coding, language exchange — and attend their events.
-This is one of the more reliable ways to make friends as an adult, because repeated contact in a shared context is how friendships naturally develop.
+You find a group that matches your interests, hiking, book clubs, coding, language exchange, and attend their events.
+This is one of the more reliable routes to adult friendship, because repeated contact in a shared context is how friendships naturally develop.
+Showing up once usually doesn't do much.
+Showing up every week starts to.

 Yubo